Rana-lab279/Data-analysis-/README.md

 **How has malaria incidence changed across countries from 2000 to 2024, and which countries experienced the largest reductions and increases?**

-### Sub-Questions Addressed:
-1. Is there a statistically significant overall trend in malaria incidence changes?
-2. Which countries showed the most dramatic improvements?
-3. Are there countries where malaria incidence worsened?
-4. What is the variability in malaria control progress across regions?

 ---

 ## Key Findings